 As a former prosecutor, Lisa understands well the serious, lasting consequences associated with criminal charges.
 She knows how to assess the facts of a case to help her clients make an informed decision on how to move forward.
 She fights hard to protect her clients’ rights safeguard their records.

-With more than 20 years of experience, Lisa is well-versed in the criminal justice system and knows how the prosecution will approach your case.
+With 25 years of experience, Lisa is well-versed in the criminal justice system and knows how the prosecution will approach your case.
 She draws on her experience and skills to thoroughly review the details of your case and help you implement the best defense strategy.

 Whether you’re facing drug charges, domestic violence accusations or a theft case, contact Lisa Shapiro Strauss today.